PointsBet Promo Code and Sportsbook Review

 - Both the website and the app are super slick.

 Things PointsBet Could Work On

-Every sportsbook has areas which can be improved, including PointsBet NJ.
+Every sportsbook has areas that can be improved, including PointsBet.
 Here are our suggestions for what it could be doing better:

-- Although the range of props are second to none, we were disappointed with the multi-bet options.
-We want to see teasers, round-robins and more included.
+- Although the range of props is second to none, we were disappointed with the multi-bet options.
+We want to see teasers, round-robins, and more included.

 - While the platforms look great, we would prefer them to be a little better organized – less emphasis on games happening right now and more balance with upcoming games and competitions in major sports.

 PointsBet is a baby in sports betting terms.
 The company was launched in Australia in 2017 but quickly introduced its innovative approach to sports betting in countries around the world.

 Once sports betting was legalized in New Jersey in May 2018, the Garden State was the perfect venue for the sportsbook to launch its US operations, and PointsBet opened for business in January 2019, after signing a deal with Meadowlands Racetrack in East Rutherford.